-The Group is headquartered in the United Kingdom, with its shares listed on the Alternative Investment Market of the London Stock Exchange.
-The Company has operating entities incorporated in the UK, mainland Europe, Japan, Hong Kong, Malaysia, Singapore, Australia, New Zealand, South Africa, and the USA.
+The Clinigen Group is headquartered in the United Kingdom.
+The Clinigen Group has operating entities incorporated in the UK, Ireland, mainland Europe, Japan, Hong Kong, China, Malaysia, Singapore, Korea, Australia, New Zealand, South Africa, Kenya, and the USA.

 Our supply chains